andybega/icews/README.md

 The icews package provides these major features:

 - get the ICEWS event data without having to deal with Dataverse
 - use raw data files (tab-separated variables, .tsv) or a database (SQLite3) or both as the storage backend
 - set options so that in future R sessions icews knows where your data lives
 - icews keeps the local data in sync with the latest versions on Dataverse

-*Note about stability:*

-*This package is young.
-The core functionality of the package involves downloading and keeping track of potentially 10+GB of files and data.
-I have not found a good way to test that thoroughly.
-There are probably bugs and errors that pop up on a fresh run without any downloaded data already in place.
-Please file bug reports or email me (<adbeger@gmail.com>)!*

 ## Installation